-The student growth and development component counts for 45% of the total rating and the whole-school student learning indicators or student feedback component counts for 5% of the total rating.
-Simply multiply these weights by the component scores to get the category points.
+1. Calculate a Student Outcomes Related Indicator: The student growth and development component count is the total rating for this component.
+Simply multiply these weights by the component score to get the category points.
 The points are then translated to a rating using the rating table below.